 - During the first week or so, keep your head elevated, including while you sleep.

-- Stitches will be removed after about a week.
+- Dr. Fante removes stitches after about a week.

-- If any bandages were used, they’ll be removed the following day.
+- If there are any bandages were, Dr. Fante will remove them the following day.
 A second, lighter bandage might be used for a few more days.

 - You’ll usually look good enough to return to work after about 2 weeks, although you’ll probably feel fine after the first few days.